tsmaddox15/advent_of_code_2024/readme.md

-Using the [Adevent Calander 2024](https://adventofcode.com/2024) to start learning a new program language.
+Using the [Advent Calander 2024](https://adventofcode.com/2024) to start learning a new program language.
 This year I will be using [Go](https://go.dev/).
 Hopefully by the end of the month I will be somewhat competent with the language.